Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-We also compare our yields with the work from C19, who also employed a neutrino-driven explosion from the code PUSH \citep{Perego2015_PUSH1} in their calculations.
-From Figure~\ref{fig:Element_comparison_WH07}, one can see that, overall, our yields tend to be larger for everything except for Ti, V, Ni, and all of the trans-Iron elements.
+We also compared our yields with those from C19, who also employed a neutrino-driven explosion from the PUSH code \citep{Perego2015_PUSH1} in their calculations.
+Figure~\ref{fig:Element_comparison_WH07} shows that our yields are overall larger for everything except Ti, V, Ni, and all the trans-Fe elements.
 For the first three elements, the isotopes causing the discrepancies are $\ce{^47Ti}$, $\ce{^48Ti}$, and $\ce{^51V}$ and $\ce{^58Ni}$.
-Part of the discrepancy concerning these isotopes, in particular for $\ce{^47Ti}$ and $\ce{^51V}$, might be caused by the weak r-process that occurs in the models of C19, which also accounts for the overproduction of trans-iron elements.
+This can be partially explained by the contribution from the $\nu p$-process, which is not included in this work.
+Additionally, part of the discrepancy for these isotopes, in particular for $\ce{^47Ti}$ and $\ce{^51V}$, might be caused by the weak r-process in the C19 models, which also accounts for their overproduction of trans-Fe elements.
 However, given the more approximate neutrino transport adopted in PUSH, it is not clear how much of the neutron-rich material in the one or two zones closest to the mass cut \citep{Ghosh2022_PUSH_EOS} is a numerical artifact (Curtis, Perego, private communication).
-Part of the reason for the larger yields of $\ce{^58Ni}$ and $\ce{^48Ti}$ can however be attributed to the higher NSE threshold used in C19, which can also affect other key isotopes such as $\ce{^44Ti}$ and $\ce{^57Ni}$, as discussed later in Section~\ref{sec:radioactives}.
+Part of the reason for the larger yields of $\ce{^58Ni}$ and $\ce{^48Ti}$ can, however, be attributed to the higher NSE threshold used in C19, which can also affect other key isotopes such as $\ce{^44Ti}$ and $\ce{^57Ni}$, as discussed later in Sect.~\ref{sec:radioactives}.

-The larger yields for all other elements are then purely a result of the different explodability shown in Figure~\ref{fig:explodability_WH07}.
-If one compares each progenitor separately, the agreement is indeed remarkably good (see Appendix~\ref{app:all_progs_WH07} for the detailed model-by-model comparison).
-The main difference is that in our models, the lower mass stars ($\sim 12-15 M_\odot$) do not explode, whereas the larger ones ($\sim 22-25 M_\odot$) do.
-Therefore, in our models, all of the elements from carbon to iron will be enhanced, whereas the hydrogen and helium will be lower, since none of our $12-15 M_\odot$ stars explode, and therefore do not eject any hydrogen in the ISM.
+The larger yields for all other elements then purely result from the different explodabilities shown in Fig.~\ref{fig:explodability_WH07}.
+If one compares each progenitor separately, the agreement is indeed remarkably good (see Appendix~\ref{app:all_progs_WH07} for a detailed model-by-model comparison).
+The main difference is that in our models, the lower-mass stars ($\sim 12-15 M_\odot$) do not explode, whereas the higher-mass stars ($\sim 22-25 M_\odot$) do.
+Therefore, in our models, all the elements from carbon to iron are enhanced, whereas hydrogen and helium are lower, since none of our $12-15 M_\odot$ stars explode and thus eject no hydrogen in the ISM.